 The term “fake news” gained in popularity in the last couple of years, but the truth is it’s been around for much, much longer.
 Even though it’s usually connected to politics, fake news is affecting many areas of life.

-The internet, social media particularly, is giving everyone a platform for expressing their opinions and, thoughts that are not necessarily fact-based.
-There are no fact-checkers, and people are can post and share information without consequences.
+The internet, social media particularly, is giving everyone a platform for expressing their opinions and thoughts that are not necessarily fact-based.
+There are no fact-checkers and people can post and share information without consequences.

-But, when it comes to information about health, it becomes tricky.
-People are sensitive when it comes to health and are vulnerable to misinformation.
-This is a fertile ground for spreading misinformation.
+However, when it comes to information about health, it becomes tricky.
+People are sensitive when it comes to their health and are vulnerable to accepting misleading and inaccurate information.
+And that makes for a fertile ground for spreading fake news in the pharma industry.

 The Big Pharma